 - References in this annual report to "the Company" are exclusively to Tenaris S.A., a Luxembourg société anonyme. - References in this annual report to "Tenaris", "we", "us" or "our" are to Tenaris S.A. and its consolidated subsidiaries.
 See "II.
 Accounting Policies A. Basis of presentation" and "II.
-Accounting Policies B. Group accounting" to our audited consolidated financial statements included in this annual report. - · References in this annual report to "San Faustin" are to San Faustin S.A., a Luxembourg société anonyme and the Company's controlling shareholder. - · "shares" refers to ordinary shares, par value \$1.00, of the Company. - "ADSs" refers to the American Depositary Shares, which are evidenced by American Depositary Receipts, and represent two shares each. - · "OCTG" refers to oil country tubular goods.
+Accounting Policies B. Group accounting" to our audited consolidated financial statements included in this annual report. - References in this annual report to "San Faustin" are to San Faustin S.A., a Luxembourg société anonyme and the Company's controlling shareholder. - "shares" refers to ordinary shares, par value \$1.00, of the Company. - "ADSs" refers to the American Depositary Shares, which are evidenced by American Depositary Receipts, and represent two shares each. - "OCTG" refers to oil country tubular goods.
 See Item 4.B.
-"Information on the Company Business Overview Our Products." - "tons" refers to metric tons; one metric ton is equal to 1,000 kilograms, 2,204.62 pounds, or 1.102 U.S. (short) tons. - "billion" refers to one thousand million, or 1,000,000,000. - "U.S. dollars", "US\$", "USD" or "\$" each refers to the United States dollar.
+"Information on the Company Business Overview Our Products". - "tons" refers to metric tons; one metric ton is equal to 1,000 kilograms, 2,204.62 pounds, or 1.102 U.S. (short) tons. - "billion" refers to one thousand million, or 1,000,000,000. - "U.S. dollars", "US\$", "USD" or "\$" each refers to the United States dollar. - "EUR" refers to the Euro. - "SAR" refers to the Saudi Arabian riyal. - "BRL" refers to the Brazilian real. - "MXN" refers to the Mexican peso. - "ARS" refers to the Argentine peso. - "AED" refers to the United Arab Emirates dirham..